99003539/Calculator/Requirments/readme.md

 - The speed of the calculator, it should give output within seconds.
 - The system functions need to be specified and work properly.
 - The precision of the calculator should be more.
-- The functions taking take input and process the output within nanoseconds.
+- The functions taking take input and provide the output within nanoseconds.

 **Requirement Mapping-**